harshindcoder/rag_pipeline_PanScience_Innovations/README.md

 ollama run mistral
 ```

 * The container expects to connect to Ollama at `http://localhost:11434`.
-Make sure this port is open.
 * Mistral must be running while using the API.

 ---